-Learning Outcome Assessment Criteria To achieve this unit a learner must: Assessment of this outcome will require a learner to demonstrate that they can: 1.
-Be able to utilise different 'pre', 'while' 1.1 Identify the overall function of an academic text and post reading strategies to understand 1.2 Identify the specific function of sentences, academic texts. paragraphs and sections in academic texts.
-1.3 Demonstrate comprehension of a range of academic texts.
-2. Be able to demonstrate an appropriate 2.1 Demonstrate active use of a range of subject academic vocabulary. specific vocabulary.
-2.2 Use subject specific vocabulary accurately
+Learning Outcomes.
+To achieve this unit a learner must be able to: Assessment Criteria: Assessment of these outcomes demonstrates a learner can: 1.
+Be able to utilise different 'pre', 1.1 Identify the overall function of an academic text 'while' and post reading strategies to understand academic texts 1.2 Identify the specific function of sentences, paragraphs and sections in academic texts 1.3 Demonstrate comprehension of a range of academic texts 2.
+Be able to demonstrate an appropriate academic vocabulary 2.1 Use of a range of subject specific vocabulary 2.2 Use subject specific vocabulary accurately 3.
+Be able to structure sentences, paragraphs and full texts to suit academic requirements 3.1 Demonstrate the ability to use the structure and linguistic conventions of well written academic sentences and paragraphs 3.2 Demonstrate the ability to link sentences, paragraphs and sections together to produce overall cohesion in academic writing

-• 3.
-Be able to structure sentences, 3.1 Demonstrate the ability to use the structure paragraphs and full texts to suit academic and linguistic conventions of well written requirements. academic sentences and paragraphs.
-3.2 Demonstrate the ability to link sentences, paragraphs and sections together to produce overall cohesion in academic writing 3.3 Effectively reference and avoid plagiarism 4.
-Be able to utilise 'pre', 'while' and post 4.1 Demonstrate the ability to recognise listening strategies to understand linguistic signposts and reference markers different speakers and academic topic when listening to different speakers and to information. different delivery styles 4.2 Demonstrate the ability to utilise notes made whilst listening to a range of different speakers
+3.3 Effectively reference and avoid plagiarism 4.
+Be able to utilise 'pre', 'while' and post listening strategies to understand different speakers and academic topic information 4.1 Demonstrate the ability to recognise linguistic signposts and reference markers when listening to different speakers and to different delivery styles 4.2 Demonstrate the ability to utilise notes made whilst listening to a range of different speakers

+- Academic reading skills such as predicting, skimming, scanning and guessing vocabulary from meaning using a range of general and discipline specific texts

+- Text evaluation skills/summarising skills/critical reading skills/synthesising skills/paraphrasing and summarising skills

+- Active listening and note-taking

+- Time management and planning for writing

+- Essay and report construction: Format and structure, paragraphs, indentations, when to use quotes, line spacing, font and font size, title page, acknowledgments, summary and abstract

+- Clarifying the essay and report topic (e.g. identifying key words)

+- Building arguments and counterarguments

+- Plagiarism and its consequences

+- Essay/report submission and feedback

-- Academic reading skills such as predicting, skimming, scanning and guessing vocabulary from meaning using a range of general and discipline specific texts - Text evaluation skills/Summarising skills/Critical reading skills/Synthesising skills/Paraphrasing and summarising skills - Active listening and note-taking - Time management and planning for writing - Essay and report construction: Format and structure, paragraphs, indentations, when to use quotes, line spacing, font and font size, title page, acknowledgments, summary and abstract - Clarifying the essay and report topic (e.g., identifying key words) - Building arguments and counterarguments - Plagiarism and its consequences - Essay/report submission and feedback students actively produce English through pair-work, group work and peer learning activities.
-Students will receive regular feedback on their reading and writing progress and the feedback will inform students on what they need to do to improve their reading and writing and the tutor on how to amend their class materials accordingly to meet students' needs.
+This unit will be delivered through a series of lectures and class discussions in line with learner-centred, communicative methodologies.
+The tutor will act as a facilitator in the classroom ensuring learners actively produce English through pair work, group work and peer learning activities.
+Learners will receive regular feedback on their reading and writing progress.
+Feedback will inform them on what they need to do to improve their reading and writing and inform the tutor on how to amend their class materials accordingly to meet learner needs.